ajcwebdev/dash-transcripts/markdown_files/2024-03-25-dash-platform-for-web-devs-part-2.md

 Anthony walks through a tutorial he created to help web developers get started with building applications on Dash Platform using the Dash JavaScript SDK.
 The discussion also covers the process of automating the generation of podcast show notes using OpenAI's Whisper speech recognition model and ChatGPT for summarization.
 They explore the benefits and potential monetization of this workflow.

-Chapters:
+## Chapters

-00:00 - 04:57 - Intro and discussion of using Spritz for paying with Dash Rion discusses his experience using the Spritz card to pay for services like StreamYard with Dash.
+00:00 - Intro and discussion of using Spritz for paying with Dash Rion discusses his experience using the Spritz card to pay for services like StreamYard with Dash.

-04:58 - 17:29 - Automating podcast show notes with AI
+04:58 - Automating podcast show notes with AI
 Anthony explains his process for automatically generating podcast show notes using OpenAI's Whisper and ChatGPT.

-17:30 - 21:41 - Comparing options for automating show notes as a service
-Rion and Anthony discuss the possibilities and tradeoffs of offering automated podcast show notes as a paid service.
+17:30 - Comparing options for automating show notes as a service Rion and Anthony discuss the possibilities and tradeoffs of offering automated podcast show notes as a paid service.

-21:42 - 29:53 - Introducing a Dash Platform tutorial for web developers
-Anthony introduces a tutorial he created to help web developers get started with Dash Platform using the JavaScript SDK.
+21:42 - Introducing a Dash Platform tutorial for web developers Anthony introduces a tutorial he created to help web developers get started with Dash Platform using the JavaScript SDK.

-29:54 - 37:01 - Walking through the tutorial steps
+29:54 - Walking through the tutorial steps
 Anthony walks through the initial steps of the tutorial, including setting up the environment and creating a wallet.

-37:02 - 42:05 - Wrapping up and discussing future episodes
-They wrap up the episode, recapping what was covered and discussing plans for future episodes on IPFS and Dash Platform.
+37:02 - Wrapping up and discussing future episodes They wrap up the episode, recapping what was covered and discussing plans for future episodes on IPFS and Dash Platform.

+## Transcript

 [00:00] All right, we're live.
 Hello.
 Hello, everyone.
 Welcome to the incubator weekly show.
 Again, we [00:12] are jumping straight in this week, like we did last week.
 And yeah, first thing I wanted to mention is last week, we